 The IRS also has updated rules about when a payment is considered a tip and when it may be considered a service charge for reporting purposes.
 A tip should be: made voluntarily by the customer, made in any amount the customer desires, not a subject of negotiation or set by the employer’s policy, and distributed to employees as the customer sees fit (although this does not invalidate otherwise permissible tip pooling/tip sharing arrangements).

 The general rule in New York and certain other states is that when in doubt, a service charge is considered a gratuity and should be paid to service employees.
-For more information on laws regarding tips and payment of tipped employees, visit our discussion of unpaid gratuities.
+For more information, see our Tips and Tip Pools page.